-The programme will enable the individual to develop graduate, lifelong learning skills such as critical thinking, problem solving and the use of evidence based practice to enhance current professional and academic skills.
+The programme is designed to enable individual students to develop graduate, lifelong learning skills such as critical thinking, problem solving and the use of evidence based practice to enhance current professional and academic skills.

-This in turn will develop transferable skills which will enhance the employability of the registered professional overall.
-Obtaining a degree-level qualification at Bangor University should enhance individual career prospects within the candidates’ own countries and relevant international organisations.
+It is envisaged that this in turn will develop transferable skills which will enhance the employability of the registered professional overall.
+Obtaining a degree-level qualification at Bangor University should improve individual career prospects within the candidates’ own countries and relevant international organisations.

 Research / Links with external healthcare organisations

-The academics involved with this BSc have extensive links with the UK National Health Service (NHS), external bodies and other healthcare providers.
+Academic staff teaching in this programme have extensive links with the UK National Health Service (NHS), external bodies and other healthcare providers.
 Academic staff are fully utilised in ensuring that the modules are relevant to the modern healthcare and research environment graduates will enter.

 When coming to University, you will have two main costs, Tuition Fees and Living Costs.